All Hazards Consortium

 This group is comprised of industry stakeholders across multiple sectors including electric, food, fuel, transportation communications, water, retail, financial, etc.

-This group has produced dozens of operational solutions which its members utilize to expedite information sharing and coordination with state and local government during regional national disasters.
+This group has produced dozens of operational solutions which its members utilize to expedite information sharing between industry and coordination with state and local government during regional national disasters to expedite power and infrastructure restoration.

 For more information visit: Fleet Response WG